Jeanne Duval

 Manet, a friend of Baudelaire, painted Duval in his 1862 painting Baudelaire's Mistress, Reclining.
 She was, by this time, going blind.
 Duval died of syphilis, later in 1862, and Baudelaire died five years later, also of syphilis.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Jeanne Duval" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Jeanne Duval" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools